aws-samples/serverless-patterns/apigw-lambda-redshiftdataapi/README.md

 ## Testing

-1. Use an api client with oauth capability such as Postman or Rapid API to test the api with the url found from CDK stack deployment output.
+1. Use an api client with oauth capability such as Postman or Rapid API to test the api.
+API url can be found from CDK stack deployment output.
+You will need to login to AWS Console, navigate to Cognito app client and retrieve the client id and secret to pass it in the api call.

 ## Cleanup

-cdk destroy --all
+cdk destroy --app "python3 apigw_lambda_redshiftdataapi_stack.py"

 ---